 Tabletop games are unique in that they lack the limitations of video games.
 There is no required party structure in order to play a game of D&D. This can create some interesting party compositions such as the one we’ll be talking about today, a party without healing.

 I’ve spoken about party composition before and how a well-balanced party that fills in each possible role in D&D is extremely beneficial to the party.
 That being said, you could play a game without some of the major niches covered.
-Some roles however are more beneficial than others.
+Some roles, however, are more beneficial than others.

 One such role is that of the healer.
 Healers can keep the party members alive and healthy in a difficult battle and can bring allies back from the brink of death.
-Most healing characters have the ability to bring others back from the death.
+Most healing characters have the ability to bring others back from the dead.
 As you can imagine these are valuable assets to have for adventurers.

 The party in my current campaign lacks healing.
 They had characters that could heal at first, but after deaths and players having to leave the game we eventually got to the point where there weren’t any characters that could heal.